-Independent Living Skills Training/Supports are provided to youth who are aging out of the Division of Youth and Family Services' care.
-The skills training and supports will enable these youth to become self-sufficient.
-The primary focus of the training program is pregnancy prevention.
-To support pregnancy prevention the youth are provided with skills to enhance their independence including money management, employment directed skills, and good decision making.
+Independent Living Skills Training/Supports are provided to youth who are aging out of the DYFS' care.
+The skills training and supports will enable these youth to become selfsufficient.
+The primary focus of the training program is pregnancy prevention. support pregnancy prevention the youth are provided with skills to enhance their independence, including money management, employment directed skills, and good decision making.
 One-time services or goods that will help the youth become employed or go back to school are also provided.
 For example, the youth may be provided with services to assist in finding a place to live, transportation to secure housing or employment, or an initial basic furniture purchase.
 Other items that facilitate independence such as tuition reimbursement and payment for driving lessons or car insurance can also be provided.
 However, to receive these funds, the youth must first participate in life skills education that teaches pregnancy prevention.
 Federal TANF funds are used for this purpose.